NGabry/MetaPlex/README.md

 ### Output

-Running this will produce a single gzipped fastq containing all sequences where a forward and reverse barcode was found.
+Remultiplexing will produce a single gzipped fastq containing all sequences where both a forward and reverse barcode were found.

 This format allows for immediate importing as a QIIME2 artifact of type ['MultiplexedSingleEndBarcodeInSequence']